1.3 Core Components

 3. Practice Tests

-Practice Tests are full-length, timed simulations of a real standardized exam.
-They replicate the official test structure for sections, breaks, timing, and question mechanics, so students experience realistic conditions before test day.
-They can be pre-built (from the EdisonOS Library) or custom-built by a tutor.
+Tests are full-length or module-based, timed exams that replicate the official test structure for sections, breaks, timing, and question mechanics so students experience real exam conditions.
+They can be pre-built (from the EdisonOS Library) or custom-built by a tutor (My Library).

 Setting | Options | When to use |